 - A. Schedules: All varsity home football games will be played at Tommy Oliver, Mike Gavlak or Bozeman Stadiums.
-Any exception must be approved by the Executive Director of Operational Support Services. - B. Stadium Football Scheduling Guidelines: All football coaches will meet to decide playing dates at our stadiums. - C. JAMBOREES AND CLASSICS
+Any exception must be approved by the Director of Athletics and Extracurricular Activities. - B. Stadium Football Scheduling Guidelines: All football coaches will meet to decide playing dates at our stadiums. - C. JAMBOREES AND CLASSICS

-The county schools will play in a Spring Jamboree in which all county schools will participate.
+The county schools may play in a Spring Classic or Jamboree.
 Host schools for jamborees will be assigned on a rotational basis with the county schools involved.